The Best Time to Visit Lake Titicaca

 When you’re visiting Lake Titicaca, you should spend at least one night in the area, and take your time visiting the towns, islands, and ruins nearby.
 Lake Titicaca is the largest navigable lake in the world, and so it’s well worth it to spend some time sailing around this massive lake, enjoying the sunrise or the sunset.

-Island of Taquile - you can walk around this island and spend the night in a local family's house.
+You can walk around this island and spend the night in a local family’s house.
 There is a mirador with amazing views of the lake, a community restaurant, and a small temple.
 The inhabitants have retained much of their distinctive culture, and festivals and cultural events are a common occurrence.
 Perhaps of all the island inhabitants, the “Taquileños” are most highly regarded for their knitting skills.
 The men knit intricate woolen caps, vests, and other articles of clothing and decor.

 Island of Amantani

 Another island with great views, a local community, opportunities for homestays, and some hiking.
 There is a museum and temple, and places to purchase handmade goods.
 Amantani is a relatively quiet and peaceful place, but every night the locals hold a lively party, complete with music, dancing, costumes, and lots of beer.
 Visitors who spend the night with a host family are encouraged to dress up in colorful costumes and participate in the dancing

 These are unique floating islands made of totora reeds, which are handmade by the locals.
 The intricate handmade islands, reed boats, and other reed materials are an amazing sight to see.
 The islands of Uros are a wonderful opportunity for visitors to meet indigenous people, see their vibrant clothing and weavings from alpaca wool, play with local kids, and see the amazing handiwork of the reed craftsmen.

 Add to Your Lake Titicaca Cruise